elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

   runtime (e.g. Endpoint) as well, not just Agent components managed by the command runtime (e.g. Beats) as we do today.

+* We should enhance collection to include CPU utilization for Agent monitoring components so their contributions are also counted.